MohammadRokib/Private-Blockchain-101/Readme.md

 ```

 <br>
 This json file defines our genesis block which is the first block of our Blockchain.
 Here inside "alloc" I have given an address and put some balance.
 You can change the values inside "alloc" as you like.
-But don't change the other values.
-After doing that open terminal and run the following commands:<br>
+But don't change the other values.<br><br>

+After doing that open terminal and run the following commands:
 ```
 geth --datadir=/home/mohammadrokib/Codes/Private_BlockChain_2 init /home/mohammadrokib/Codes/Private_BlockChain_2/genesis.json
 ```